kghose/chotha/Readme.txt

 Todo:

-* Change paging system to a date from latest hit + some time frame + offset This will require two fetches, one for id and date, another for fetching the complete subset of entries based on date then using the date, time frame and offset to select from the subset of entries.
-The second fetch will not require reuse of the query and so will not tax the db so much.
-  Needs a rewrite of fetch_notes_by_criterion

 * add an export page that will export to different formats (currently just exports to word)
 * Break up index.tpl into sub templates - pass data using dicts
 * (not doing) Add a 'window' parameter to date selector, and have fwd,bkwd buttons?